Parag200/InClassAssignment2/README.md

 In the pink highlight the rendertextures are ran through a loop to be copied on to the final rendertexure reversing the order of the downscaled rendertextures, outside of the loop final rendertexture will be copied onto the image destination using the Grahpics.Blit from Unity

-An example of using this code could be used for downscaling items in the far distance so when rendering they can be processed efficiently while keeping its overall quality
+An example of using this code could be used for downscaling/blurring items in the far distance so when rendering they can be processed efficiently

-**Ship Toon & Moving Water**
+**Ship**